[10 Steps] Smoking A Turkey in A Gas Smoker

 When I cooked my 12-pound turkey last year, it took 6 hours at 225°F to cook completely.

-You want the internal temperature of the turkey to be at least 165°F before you eat it.
+You want the turkey’s internal temperature to be at least 165°F before you eat it.

-The best way to make sure your internal temperature is correct is with a meat thermometer.
-Make sure you check the thickest part of the turkey which is the breast.
-Also, check the thigh but be careful not to touch the bone.
+The best way to ensure your internal temperature is correct is with a meat thermometer.
+Make sure you check the thickest part of the turkey, the breast.
+Also, check the thigh, but be careful not to touch the bone.

 More Smoked Turkey Recipes